Global Development and Social Justice

 — Karen Fancher, D.INT.ST.

 Finding the right balance between relief, rehabilitation, and development takes time, research, and energy.
 Engaging with a world that experiences a wide scope of suffering is challenging, and understanding how to help and not harm can be even more so.
-However, there are many resources available and people who are passionate about this cause who are working to make a positive impact on the world.
+However, there are many global development resources available and people who are passionate about this cause who are working to make a positive impact on the world.

 “We have to be aware of what God is doing, because what God does is sustainable.”